Kevin Duala

-Biography
+Early life

+Duala was born in Liverpool and is a supporter of Liverpool Football Club.
 Duala's paternal grandfather, Thomas Duala, was Cameroonian.
-Thomas emigrated to Britain and married Ellen McGurty; they had two sons and four daughters.
-Kevin Duala was born in Liverpool and is a supporter of Liverpool Football Club.
 He was a very keen footballer before an injury ended his career and he went to drama school.

+Career

 He began working as a stage actor and starred as Rocky 1 in Starlight Express.
 After that, he gained recognition as the host of the Blue's Clues British adaptation for Nick Jr., replacing Steve Burns and Donovan Patton who both hosted the original American version.
 Duala starred in 75 episodes of Blue's Clues across 6 series, in which all of them were adapted from the original American version of the show.
 His other television credits include Who Wants To Be a Great Cook?, Allsorts, and Modelmania.
-He was also a presenter on the "Prize Time", "Games Room" and "iPlay" strands on Challenge TV, and also presented Virtual World of Sport on The Computer Channel, Boiled Egg and Soldiers on Sky1 and the unit "Danger Detectors" in 1996 as part of BBC Schools programme Zig Zag.
+He was also a presenter on the "Prize Time", "Games Room", and "iPlay" strands on Challenge TV, and also presented Virtual World of Sport on The Computer Channel, Boiled Egg and Soldiers on Sky1 and the unit "Danger Detectors" in 1996 as part of BBC Schools programme Zig Zag.

 Duala more recently co-presented on the Travel Channel on the shows Thomas Cook TV and Around the World for Sky.
 He also started fronting a financial property show named Property Boot Camp.
 Previously, he presented Spanish and European interactive language programmes for the BBC and many features for "Holiday" and "Holiday on a Shoestring" on BBC1, where he was the unofficial adventure sports expert presenting kayaking, bungee jumping, horse-riding, ice-skating, and mountain climbing for the show.
 He presented travel inserts for Thomas Cook TV and can be heard on the radio station BBC Radio 4 Extra where he co-hosts Big Toe, which is aimed at children and young teenagers, as well as numerous V/O commercials from the Army to Adidas.
 He was a presenter on the British channel Argos TV on channel number 642 until the channel was closed in May 2013.